CNET: CBS Corporation ownership

 On May 15, 2008, it was announced that CBS Corporation would buy CNET Networks for US$ 1.8 billion.
 On June 30, 2008, the acquisition was completed.
 Former CNET Networks properties were managed under CBS Interactive at the time.
 CBS Interactive acquired many domain names originally created by CNET Networks, including download.com, downloads.com, upload.com, news.com, search.com, TV.com, mp3.com, chat.com, computers.com, shopper.com, com.com, and cnet.com.
 It also held radio.com until CBS Radio was sold to Entercom in 2017.

 In 2011, CNET and CBS Interactive were sued by a coalition of artists (led by FilmOn founder Alki David) for copyright infringement by promoting the download of LimeWire, a popular peer to peer downloading software.
 Although the original suit was voluntarily dropped by Alki David, he vowed to sue at a later date to bring "expanded" action against CBS Interactive.
-In November 2011, another lawsuit against CBS Interactive was introduced, claiming that CNET and CBS Interactive knowingly distributed LimeWire, the file sharing software.
+In November 2011, another lawsuit against CBS Interactive was introduced, claiming that CNET and CBS Interactive knowingly distributed LimeWire.

-On September 19, 2013 CBS Interactive launched a Spanish language sister site under the name CNET en Español.
+On September 19, 2013, CBS Interactive launched a Spanish language sister site under the name CNET en Español.
 It focuses on topics of relevance primarily to Spanish-speaking technology enthusiasts.
 The site offered a "new perspective" on technology and is under the leadership of managing editor Gabriel Sama.
 The site not only offered news and tutorials, but also had a robust reviews section that it was led by Juan Garzon.
 After Red Ventures' acquisition, the company announced the closing of CNET en Español on November 11, 2020, leaving the largest tech site in Spanish in the US out of the market.

 In March 2014, CNET refreshed its site by merging with CNET UK and vowing to merge all editions of the agency into a unified agency.
 This merge brought many changes, foremost of which would be a new user interface and the renaming of CNET TV as CNET Video.